 Depending on your state, you may also be required to wear a special peddler’s identification card.
 This is a quick and easy way for you to prove to the authorities that you’re legally allowed to peddle your merchandise.
-Failure to present or prove your peddling business is a legitimate business can result in fines and your peddler’s license being revoked.
+Failure to prove the legitimacy of your peddling business can result in fines and your peddler’s license being revoked.

 If your state requires this form of identification, take two ID-sized photos with you to the licensing office.
 Anyone who works with you will also need to have this ID card.
 There is a small ID fee.

 Form an LLC or Corporation

 Every business, no matter how small, should form an LLC.
 Matter of fact, it’s the most important thing you could ever do for your business.
 Why?
 Because forming an entity grants you:

 - Personal asset protection

 Related Article: LLC vs Inc — Which is best for your business?

 Who Should Start a Peddling Business?